carltonstith/coronavirus-tracker/README.md

 Angular-Material
 Chart.js
 ng2-charts
+Nodemon

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.7.

+## Back-End Development server
+From root, run `nodemon` for a backend server.
+Navigate to `localhost:3000/` for the API endpoints.

-## Development server
+## Front-End Development server

-Run `ng serve` for a dev server.
+From the client folder, run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding